 For one, patience counts.
 This is a gradual process that might end up being measured in generations rather than years.
 Those who try to move too fast too early can fail.
 In addition, far too many of these managers don’t understand the fickle relationship that U.S. and European consumers have with the brand they buy.
 “They think too often that brands are about functional quality,” he said, “whereas to be successful in the United States, a brand has to evoke an emotion.”

-Steenkamp’s upcoming book is also designed to be a wakeup call for managers in companies from developed markets who don’t yet see the threat that their overseas competitors pose.
+Steenkamp’s book is also designed to be a wakeup call for managers in companies from developed markets who don’t yet see the threat that their overseas competitors pose.
 By outlining strategies that these opponents might take, Steenkamp hopes executives will better understand what moves their competitors might make next, as well as what kind of potential exists for acquisition targets in emerging markets.

 What’s more, it’s not just people who work for companies based in India and China these days who are trying to expand new brands to the United States and Europe.
 More and more global companies are practicing “reverse innovation,” launching new products first in emerging markets and then trying to expand them back into their home countries.
 For instance, Steenkamp points to denizen, a value priced line of jeans started by Levi’s in Asia that is now being introduced (launched in Target in July 2011) to the United States.
 “These companies are truly global product developers,” Steenkamp said.
 “They’re harnessing the best ideas around the world.”

 Steenkamp believes consumers, too, will increasingly be looking for the best brands around the world, no matter where they originate.